 #9: The Dutch Door Lookout Spot Your Dog Will Claim Immediately

-Your golden has probably done this — pawed at the front door, whining, desperate to see what’s happening outside.
-Mine used to scratch the paint right off the doorframe.
-It was a whole thing.
+Probably your golden has done this, pawing at the front door, whining, desperate to see what’s going on outside.
+Ours used to scratch the paint right off the doorframe.

 This setup?
 It fixes that.

-Pair it with matching upper kitchen cabinets to tie the whole entryway together.
-The color palette here is warm greige with black accents — cohesive and muddy-paw forgiving.
+Pair it with a matching upper kitchen cabinets to tie the whole entryway together.
+The color palette is a warm greige with black accents.
+Muddy-paws will forgive you.

 Wrap the door column in vintage-style multicolor string lights for that cozy holiday touch.

-What this means for you: the bottom half stays latched, your dog gets her window to the world, and your floors stay clean because she’s actually entertained.
+What this means for you: Keeping the bottom half of the gate latched, your dog gets her window to the world, and your floors stay clean because she’s actually entertained.

-And if you’re already customizing your entryway, you might love browsing unique personalized items made specifically for your dog to complete the space.
+If you’re already customizing your entryway, you might love these personalized unique items that are made just for your dog to complete the space.

 📸 Photo credit: Instagram @belovedbernedoodles